Case Study

 Bundles were Netflix's fastest-growing acquisition channel, but something wasn't adding up

-Netflix partners with ISPs and telecom providers around the world (Comcast, T-Mobile, Movistar, and others) to bundle Netflix into their service packages.
-For customers, bundles solved three major barriers to enjoying Netflix: access to the service, awareness that it was part of their plan, and payment, since billing was handled through the partner.
+Netflix partners with ISPs and telecoms worldwide (Comcast, T-Mobile, Movistar, and others) to bundle Netflix into their packages.
+For customers, bundles removed three barriers: access to the service, awareness it was included, and payment, since billing was handled by the partner.

-Millions of customers activated Netflix through these bundles, making them a massive growth lever.
-But while acquisition numbers looked strong, there was a problem in the data: the plan mix was off.
+Millions activated through bundles, but while acquisition was strong, the plan mix was off.

-Netflix offered three plans: Basic (SD, 1 stream), Standard (HD, 2 streams), and Premium (4K, 4 streams).
-In most direct-to-consumer markets, the plan mix was healthy, with a significant share of customers on Standard and Premium.
-Bundle members, however, were overwhelmingly stuck on Basic, the plan included free with their bundle.
-Almost none were upgrading.
+Netflix offered Basic (SD, 1 stream), Standard (HD, 2 streams), and Premium (4K, 4 streams).
+In direct-to-consumer markets, the mix was healthy.
+Bundle members, however, were overwhelmingly on Basic — the plan included free — and almost none were upgrading.

 Netflix bundle landing page showing 'Great news!
 Netflix is included in your Partner offer.'